 When it comes to diseases and conditions that affect the retina, there are several medical and surgical treatments available, including intravitreal injections, lasers, and vitrectomy surgery.
-Our university fellowship-trained retina specialists, Drs.
-Bruce Saran, MD and Michael Ward, MD, tailor each patient’s therapy to their individual needs utilizing the latest research and most advanced technology.
+Our university fellowship-trained retina specialists—Dr. Bruce Saran and Dr. Michael Ward—tailor each patient’s therapy to their individual needs utilizing the latest research and most advanced technology.

 Intravitreal injections are most commonly used to treat wet, age-related macular degeneration and macular edema from conditions such as diabetic retinopathy and retinal vein occlusions.
 These diseases can cause significant vision loss, and an intravitreal injection may help with stabilizing and, in many cases, improving the vision.
 This procedure is performed in the office and generally takes only a few minutes.
 After the eye is anesthetized, the injection is administered into the vitreous portion of the eye.
 The vitreous is the clear, jelly-like substance that fills the space between the lens and the retina.
 Common medicines used for injections include Lucentis®, Avastin®, Eylea®, and Ozurdex®.
 The medicine that is used is individualized to the patient and will also depend on the specific eye disease that is being treated.